dmlc/dgl/examples/pytorch/ggnn/README.md

  separate models for each question type.
 The module for solving node selection tasks is implemented in `ggnn_ns.py`.

-For four question types `n, s, w, e`, we assign a question id for them ranges from 0 to 3.
+For four question types `n, s, w, e`, we assign a question id for them ranging from 0 to 3.
 For each question id, run the following commands for training and testing:

 ```bash